 Bottom line

-It can be challenging to save for retirement, but there are some things you can do now to set yourself up for success in the future.
+It can be challenging to save for retirement, but there are some things you can do now to prepare for success in the future.

 Also, it might help to find ways to earn extra money, such as developing a side hustle.
 A little bit of extra cash can go a long way toward helping you reach your financial goals.